vivekpal1/vivek/data/blog/webdevin2022.md

 ##### Make your command line strong, live in a terminal, Linux always recommended.
 Try installing Linux on your computer.
-For begginers Ubuntu and Manjaro are recommended.
+For begginers Fedora and Manjaro are recommended.

 #### Containerization
 - [Docker](https://youtu.be/3c-iBn73dDE)